'Enough Is Enough': CTA Workers Union Speaks Out After Hammer Attacks

 Amalgamated Transit union reps are organizing a rally set for Wednesday morning as a call to action to stop attacks like this from happening in the future.

 “Our members come to work.
 I want them to be able to go back home the same way they came.
 Any one of us should be,” Dixon said.
 “And so we’re bringing that to the forefront to let people know that we’re tired.
-We’re sick and tired of our members being attacked.”MORE NEWS: With Illinois' Eviction Moratorium Set To Expire, A Roseland Church Steps In With A Rental Assistance Program
+We’re sick and tired of our members being attacked.”MORE NEWS: Chicago Weather: Extreme Heat, Humidity Again On Wednesday

 For now, the CTA does not plan on adding any security to trains or buses.
 CBS 2 is still waiting to hear back on if the man in custody is tied to all the hammer attacks in the last month.